2019 Federal Holiday Dates

 - Closed: All government facilities, non-retail businesses or services (banks, offices, etc.), public libraries, summer school, and community centers.
 Post offices are closed and there is no mail delivery.
 Paid street parking is free on Federal holidays.
 Some public transportation operates on reduced service, especially commuter routes.
 Others operate on regular schedules (see more info below).

 - Open: Most retail stores, shopping malls, grocery stores, drug stores, gas stations, restaurants, movie theaters, parks, and golf courses are open.
 Some stores may have reduced hours or close early.
 Some locally owned stores and restaurants may close for the day.
 Garbage collection is normal.
 Ferries are on regular schedule.

 - Everett Transit (see: Everett holiday service list)

-- Puget Sound ferries (Some routes have extended service, see: WSDOT ferry schedules)
+- Puget Sound ferries (Summer schedule, some routes have extended service, see: WSDOT ferry schedules)